 Disney Cruise Lines Perfect for families, kids and adults alike, Disney Cruise Line has something for everyone and is specifically designed to offer facilities for all tastes and requirements.
 Guests can combine a stay at Walt Disney World with either a three, four or seven-night cruise.
 Cruises include calls to Disney's private Bahamian island paradise, Castaway Cay, the Bahamas and the Eastern Caribbean.

-MSC is Italy's largest privately owned cruise line and it operates four traditional cruiseliners.
-Melody offers special facilities for children.
-There is a special children's area with paddling pool.
-During the school holidays there are special staff onboard purely to look after young children, arrange entertainment etc.
+MSC Cruises is Italy's largest privately owned cruise line and it operates many ships that are family friendly with a lot of special activities onboard.
+These will keep children and teens of all ages busy.
+During the school holidays there are special staff onboard purely to look after young children and arrange entertainment etc.

 P & O with up to eight cruises from UK a month and cruises ranging from four days to over three weeks, P&O offers a vast array of itineraries encompassing the Mediterranean, Baltic's, Atlantic Islands, Canary Islands and Norwegian Fjords.
 With P&O's Family Savers and Family Savers Plus offers, children can benefit from discounts of up to 90 per cent.